 Do you like ice cream?
 Do your kids?
 If you do, you will LOVE this recipe!
 I posted another blog with a recipe for strawberry ice cream.
 It’s fabulous, too, but this fruit ice cream is unique and tastes refreshing and delicious and even the youngest of children will gobble it up.
 It’s a perfect blend of orange, lemon, and banana and your kids will have a blast making this fruit ice cream during the hot summer months.

 It’s non-cook ice cream.
-Some ice creams (especially vanilla or chocolate) require cooking the ingredients before putting in the ice cream maker.
+Some ice creams that contain eggs (especially vanilla or chocolate) require cooking the ingredients before putting in the ice cream maker.
 Not this fruit ice cream—just blend all the ingredients together and freeze in the ice cream maker.
 It’s that simple and will take your kids about 30 minutes from start to finish.

 Don’t forget to check out the tips at the end of the recipe—they will let you know why homemade ice cream is 1000x better for your kids’ health than the store-bought variety.